HEALTH CONCERNS

 Doctor

-Whether you’re currently on birth control, considering going on birth control, or trying to get off of it, here are the facts to be aware of —and the side effects of birth control you’ll find in the fine print of those pamphlets you always toss.
+Whether you’re currently on hormonal birth control, considering going on it, or trying to get off of it, you may be wondering about side effects, including if birth control pills cause inflammation.

 What are birth control pills?